-- 9.1 The Youth Council can make a formal request of Council with regard to an agenda item, by way of a resolved recommendation.
-A good recommendation should stand alone with all relevant information for action contained within its wording and the reason for the recommendation.
-For example: - That, the Rangitīkei Youth Council recommend to Council that the 50 km speed limit zone on Whanganui Road is extended to at least, 2 km west of the main entrance to Huntley School on Wanganui Road, to increase safety for vehicles exiting Johnston Rd. - A Youth Council recommendation to Council will be put to their next business meeting by way of confirmation under the Council agenda item 'Minutes and recommendations from Youth Council' or, if deemed necessary by staff, within in its own agenda item.
+9.1 The Youth Council can make a formal request of Council with regard to an agenda item, by way of a resolved recommendation.
+A good recommendation should stand alone with all relevant information for action contained within its wording.
+For example:

+That, the Rangitikei Youth Council recommend to Council that the 50 km speed limit zone on Whanganui Road is extended to at least, 2 km west of the main entrance to Huntley School on Wanganui Road.

+10 A Youth Council recommendation to Council will be put to their next business meeting by way of confirmation under the Council agenda item 'Minutes and recommendations from Youth Council' or, if deemed necessary by staff, within in its own agenda item.
 This could include more information such as process, cost association or research required along with a supporting or alternative recommendation from staff.